SpinnerX/6502-Emulator/README.md

 2. Using this struct to basically pass objects around the CPU
 3. Reusing the variables across the CPU, storing and loading data
 4. Data that are being passed, and resetted depending on the instruction.
+5. Also contains the status flags that are used for the instructions
+6. This is so I can know how to call these status flags when, we need to modify those bitfields.

+`InstructionData`
+1. Struct InstructionData is basically containing the opcodes, name of instruction, and address mode
+2. This way of having a way to organize our data flow
+3. Having a system for sending data throughout the CPU
+4. Since these are common things for each instruction to have, we will have a few ways of retrieiving different information using InstructionData.
+5. InstructionData also makes it convenient to have our data for these instructions and how they can be stored.

 `InstructionSet.h`
 1. Contains BaseInstruction allowing C++ to know Instruction that is a template to be a type